Jc-alt logo

 AspectTime ComplexitySpace ComplexityTime RemarksSpace Remarks

-Solution 2: Array of 26 to String Key - Hashmap/Grouping by Criteria
+Solution 2: Array to String Delimited Count Key [TC Opt] - Hashmap/Grouping by Criteria

 def groupAnagrams(self, strs: List[str]) -> List[List[str]]:

-# Note: using a list to build the string key is more efficient than repeatedly appending to a string,
+# Appending to a list and joining once is more efficient than repeatedly

-# space complexity: stores n tuple keys O(n) and lists of original k strings O(k), O(n * k)
+# sc: stores n tuple keys O(n) and lists of original k strings O(k), O(n * k)

 anaGroup = {}